syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-check.md

 \[**-fast**]
 \[**-no-verify**]
 \[**-quiet**]
-\[*snapshotID&nbsp;...*]
+\[*snapshotID*:*path&nbsp;...*]

 # DESCRIPTION

 The
 **plakar check**
 command verifies the integrity of data in a Plakar repository.
-It checks snapshots for consistency and validates file checksums to ensure no corruption has occurred.
+It checks the given paths inside the snapshots for consistency and validates file checksums to ensure no corruption has occurred, or all the data in the repository if no
-By default, the command performs a full checksum verification.
-Use the
-**-fast**
-option to bypass checksum calculations for a faster, less thorough integrity check.
+*snapshotID*
+is given.

+The options are as follows:

 **-concurrency** *number*